jha-captech/Go-Microservice-Template/README.md

 ### `middleware`

 middleware contains common middleware functions.
-Like above, middleware function signatures will differ based on the deployment target of the application.
+Middleware style will differ between Lambda and Microservice deplyoment targets.

 ### `models`

 models contains domain models for the application.

-No other logic should be present within the models package.
-Struct tags are an appropriate way to enable meta programming on domain models, such as specifying specific DB columns to map values to and from.
+We recommend making models plain Go structs to keep them as flexible as possible.
+Struct tags can be a way to attach metadata for operations such as marshing data to a database row.

 ### `services`

-services contain the core business logic of our application.
+services contains the core business logic of our application.

+We recommend defining services as structs.
+Defining services as structs allows us to share common dependencies such as database connections across methods.

+We highly recommend only defining structs in the service layer and avoiding the temptation to define and export interfaces.
+Interfaces in Go are more often used at point of consumption.
+This follows the "accept interfaces return structs" idiom for Go.

 ### `testutil`